creativetimofficial/ct-vue-now-ui-dashboard-pro-laravel/README.md

 7. Install Laravel Passport: `php artisan passport:install`
 8. Add your own mailtrap.io credentials in MAIL_USERNAME and MAIL_PASSWORD in the .env file

-## Vue Argon Dashboard Project Installation
+## Vue Now UI Dashboard Project Installation

-1. Navigate to your Vue Argon Dashboard project folder: `cd your-vue-argon-dashbord-project`
+1. Navigate to your Vue Now UI Dashboard project folder: `cd your-vue-now-ui-dashbord-project`
 2. Install project dependencies: `npm install`
 3. Create a new .env file: `cp .env.example .env`
-4. `APP_BASE_URL` should contain the URL of your Vue Argon Dashboard Project (eg. http://localhost:8080/)
+4. `VUE_APP_BASE_URL` should contain the URL of your Vue Now Ui Dashboard Project (eg. http://localhost:8080/)
-5. `API_BASE_URL` should contain the URL of your Laravel JSON:API Project. (eg. http://localhost:3000/api/v1)
+5. `VUE_APP_API_BASE_URL` should contain the URL of your Laravel JSON:API Project. (eg. http://localhost:3000/api/v1)
 6. Run `npm run dev` to start the application in a local development environment or `npm run build` to build release distributables.

 ## Usage